DukeCureBPPV/CureBPPV/README.md

 ## Deployment

-For how to deploy the app, refer to the "App Maintenance Documentation" section in [Wiki Tech Transfer Document](https://coursework.cs.duke.edu/CompSci408_2017Fall/app_bppv/wikis/tech-transfer-documentation).
+For how to deploy the app, refer to the "App Maintenance Documentation" section in [Wiki App Maintenance Document](https://coursework.cs.duke.edu/CompSci408_2017Fall/app_bppv/wikis/app-maintenance-document).